Updated January 20, 2020.

 Many life insurers have been in business for over half a century.
-Longevity as a company demonstrates good financial planning and reliability.
+Longevity as an insurance company demonstrates good financial planning and reliability.
 Look into a life insurer’s history to learn more about how it has weathered financial crises and changes in the economy.
-Pay attention to how the company prioritized its clients’ claims with its business interests.
+Pay attention to how the insurer prioritized policyholder claims with its business interests.

-Information on a company’s history is available on the company’s website.
-And, while information provided must be true and accurate, it can be difficult to find negative information directly from the company.
+Information on a life insurance company’s history is available on the company’s website.
+And, while information provided must be true and accurate, it can be difficult to find negative information directly from the insurer.